So, you’re wondering why the Caribbean water is so blue, right?

 You’ve probably noticed that where the waves crash, the water clarity is a bit foggier than other areas.
 That’s because of the resuspension of the sand.

-When the waves crash and then reform, it sucks up the sand, creating a foggier watercolor.
-Just another factor when it comes to the clarity and color of the water.
+When the waves crash and reform, it sucks up the sand, creating a foggier watercolor.

 Different areas in the Caribbean have slightly different watercolor due to the area’s currents.

-There can be currents that suck a good amount of organisms into shallow depths, which can be a factor in the watercolor.
-As stated above, when there’s more phytoplankton, the water turns green.
+There can be currents that suck a good amount of organisms into shallow depths, which can be a factor.

 References: Ocean Color by Nasa Science